-There are a few products that I have used for a long time and I don’t buy “new to the market” products anymore.
+There are a few products that I have used for a long time and I rarely buy “new to the market” products anymore.

 I don’t buy any anti aging face products besides sunscreen and a hat.
 Show me, one person, who does not look old after using them.

 Everyone gets old and will look old eventually, no cream is going to stop that.

 Expensive Hair Products

-Expensive hair products are the same as inexpensive hair products.
+Expensive hair products can be the same as inexpensive hair products.